Discovering Distinctive "Semantics" in Super-Resolution Networks: Diving into the Deep Degradation Representations of SR Networks

-As stated in Sec.\ref{sec:motivation}, CinCGAN treats LR inputs in different ways for different degradations.
-Since the final outputs are always derived from features in CNN layers, we start the exploration with feature maps, especially the deep ones potentially with more global and abstract information.
+\textbf{Feature projection and visualization.} Since the final outputs are always derived from features in CNN layers, we start the exploration with feature maps, especially the deep ones potentially with more global and abstract information.
 To interpret the deep features of CNN, one common and rational way is to convert the high-dimensional CNN feature maps into lower-dimensional datapoints that can be visualized in a scatterplot.
-Afterwards, human can intuitively understand the data structures and the manifolds.
-Specifically, we adopt t-Distributed Stochastic Neighbor Embedding (t-SNE) \cite{tSNE}, a popular algorithm in manifold learning, for dimensionality reduction.
-This technique can greatly capture the local structure of the high-dimensional data and simultaneously reveal global structure, such as the presence of clusters at several scales.
-Also, it has been successfully applied in previous works \cite{Decaf,mnih2015human,wen2016discriminative,understandingdqns,graphattention,wang2020deep,huang2020understanding} for feature projection and visualization.
-In all the experiments, we first reduce the dimensionality of feature maps to a reasonable amount (50 in this paper) using PCA \cite{pca}, then apply t-SNE to project the 50-dimensional representation to two-dimensional space, after which the results are visualized in a scatterplot.
-Moreover, we also introduce several indicators to better illustrate and quantitatively evaluate the distributions of visualized datapoints.
-More details about the t-SNE and the introduced quantitative indicators are depicted in the supplementary file.
+Afterwards, human can intuitively understand the data structures and manifolds.
+Specifically, we adopt t-Distributed Stochastic Neighbor Embedding (t-SNE) \citep{tSNE} for dimensionality reduction.
+This algorithm is commonly used in manifold learning, and it has been successfully applied in previous works \citep{Decaf,mnih2015human,wen2016discriminative,understandingdqns,graphattention,wang2020deep,huang2020understanding} for feature projection and visualization.
+In our experiments, we first reduce the dimensionality of feature maps to a reasonable amount (50 in this paper) using PCA \citep{pca}, then apply t-SNE to project the 50-dimensional representation to two-dimensional space, after which the results are visualized in a scatterplot.
+Furthermore, we also introduce CHI \citep{CHI} score to quantitatively evaluate the distributions of visualized datapoints.
+The CHI score is higher when clusters are well separated, which indicates stronger semantic discriminability.